DmitrySadovnikov/everyday-manufacturing/README.md

 Result www.distance.to: 68.61 km

 There is a small error in the calculations, perhaps this is due to the radius of the earth (For my program, I took a radius of 6371.23 km)

+Added tests in case wrong coordinates are specified or file is missing